czep/czep.net-gatsby/posts/2011-10-06-tool-for-ipums-data-users.md

 date: 2011-10-06
 topics: statistics
 ---
-I am happy to announce the release of my <a href="http://czep.net/data/ipums_data_prep/">IPUMS data prep</a> tool to help users of IPUMS data load their extracts into their own database systems.
+I am happy to announce the release of my [IPUMS data prep](/data/ipums_data_prep/) tool to help users of IPUMS data load their extracts into their own database systems.

 <!--excerpt-->

-I am happy to announce the release of my <a href="http://czep.net/data/ipums_data_prep/">IPUMS data prep</a> tool to help users of IPUMS data load their extracts into their own database systems.
+I am happy to announce the release of my [IPUMS data prep](/data/ipums_data_prep/) tool to help users of IPUMS data load their extracts into their own database systems.